rontarrant/gtkDcoding/docs/_posts/2019-07-30-0057-cairo-i-the-basics.md

 So, to use a `DrawingArea`, we now know we need to instantiate it and hook up the `onDraw` signal.
 Also, we need a behind-the-scenes `Context` (automatically supplied in most cases) for preparing any drawing before it hits the `DrawingArea`.

 Next time we continue with *Cairo* and look at rectangles.
-Until then…
+Until then...

 <div class="blog-nav">
 	<div style="float: left;">